jknetl/java-se-exercises/essential-classes/basic-io/README.md

 ### Basic I/O

 #### exercise 1
-Write a program which will read some text file A and it will write the file to buffered character stream.
+Write a program which will read some text file A and will write the file to buffered character stream.
 Then it will read the same file using unbuffered IO and write ouput into byte stream.

 #### exercise 2